Wacky-Mole/RareMagicPortal/README.md

 # RareMagicPortal

-Magical Portal Fluid + ServerSync + CraftingStation + CraftingStationLVL
+Magical Portal Fluid + ServerSync + CraftingStation + CraftingStationLVL + PortalHealth

 Allows you to limit the amount of portals per character.
 This is a good tool for restricting the amount of Portals on a server and increasing their scarcity and therefore their value.
 Increase PVP and multiply cooperation by making portals a scarce resource.